Head Coach: Dave Mallas

 Born and raised in Glendale, Marino played baseball there at both Glendale High School and Glendale College, At Glendale College , he was part of the 1980 Western State Conference championship team, where he received his Associate of Arts degree.
 He later he moved to the University of La Verne where in 2001, he earned his Bachelors of Science in Kinesiology.

-Coach Marino also works as an associate scout for the Cincinnati Reds, He current lives in Burbank, and when gets a day off, enjoys life with his 24-year-old daughter, Nicole.
-It should be noted that A dedicated fan of the Los Angeles Kings, he's been a season ticket holder for 27 years.
+Coach Marino also works as an associate scout for the Cincinnati Reds, He current lives in Burbank, and when gets a day off, enjoys life with his 26-year-old daughter, Nicole.
+It should be noted that A dedicated fan of the Los Angeles Kings, he's been a season ticket holder for 29 years.

 Team Manager: Joe Hernandez

-A local product, Joe Hernandez enters his fifth season as team manager for the Monarchs' baseball program.
-Hernandez came to LAVC from Birmingham High School after earning his diploma in 2002.
-After taking a basketball class (where he met former Athletic Director Dee Stark), he was hired and fell in love with Valley’s Athletic and Kinesiology Department.
+A local Product, Joe Hernandez enters his 7th season as team manager for the Monarchs' baseball program.
+Hernandez came to LAVC from Birmingham High School, having Earned his high school diploma in 2002.
+After taking a basketball class (where he met former athletic director Dee Stark), he was hired and fell in love with the athletic and kinesiology department.